-Our research group is interested in understanding fundamental interactions in soft materials from molecular level and relating to bulk state properties.
+The research group is interested in understanding fundamental interactions in soft materials from the molecular level and relating them to the bulk state properties.
 The specialty of the group is to characterize the colloidal dispersions/microstructures in details with extensive scattering techniques and to relate them to dynamics at the interface and physical properties in bulk.

 While nanoparticles and polymers are widely used materials in industrial/daily products, it can exhibit unique properties when they are combined.
 Our research group is interested in understanding of particle-polymer interactions and controlling the structures to produce desired properties in complex nanoparticle-polymer composites.
 Upon the deep understanding of structural behavior of polymer composite materials, versatile thin film and novel 3-D nanostructures can be created; a special interest lies on block copolymer related composites.

 Currently, the following topics are being investigated

 - Colloids and polymer mixtures in non-equilibrium state